-Now, you may be thinking to yourself that you don’t associate with bad guys and that such creepers are not on your friends list anyway.
+Now, you may think that you don’t associate with bad guys and that such creepers are not on your friend list anyway.
 Are you sure about that?
-Statistically speaking, you are more likely to know the bad guy in some way shape or form and this is especially true when violence is involved.
+Statistically speaking, you are more likely to know the bad guy in some way, shape, or form, and this is especially true when violence is involved.
 Do you really want to take that risk?

-I’m not saying that you shouldn’t have fun or that you can’t share you life with your friends and family on social media.
-I’m not saying that at all actually.
+I’m not saying that you shouldn’t have fun or that you can’t share your life with your friends and family on social media.
+I’m not saying that at all.
 Just do yourself a favor and follow some of these social media security suggestions:

-- Don’t post your children’s names, school, and birth-dates.
+- Don’t post your children’s names, schools, and birth dates.

 - Avoid posting location information – either current or habitual.

 - And NEVER post your daily schedule.
 That’s just silly.

 Remember that less than 20% of burglaries result in arrest, and most break-ins are committed by those who live nearby.
 Considering that the average loss for burglaries is just over $2,000, you can’t afford not to use at least some of this information.
 Don’t set yourself up to be the victim.

 If you have an alarm system – USE IT!
 Too many people buy alarm systems and then get out of the habit of actually arming them.
 It’s silly.
 If you can’t afford a security system, there are plenty of things you can do to help beef up security, such as:

 - Don’t hide keys outside.

 - Install deadbolts and extra locks on windows and doors.